nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Aspect: **Using anime title or anime ID as the field for input**

-This consideration is similar to our `info` feature consideration, so below is the same table we find in our `info` deature section.
+This consideration is similar to our `info` feature consideration, so below is the same table we find in our `info` feature section.

 | Approach | Pros | Cons  |
 | --- | --- | --- |